Editor’s note: This article was originally published in 2019. It has been updated for accuracy and modern best practices.

 Otherwise, you risk a hit to SEO that affects your traffic, conversions, and revenue.

-In our experience with helping dozens of eCommerce stores migrate, we’ve seen that a lot of “gotchas” can occur.
-These are a variety of little errors with the potential to create a big downswing in your organic traffic and rankings.
+In our experience helping dozens of eCommerce stores migrate, we’ve seen a lot of “gotchas.”
+While these may seem like little errors, left unchecked, they can create a big downswing in your organic search traffic and rankings.

 What to Expect with a Website Migration

-Getting your ducks in a row prior to an eCommerce website migration is crucial for ensuring its continued success.
+Getting your ducks in a row prior to an eCommerce site migration is crucial for ensuring its continued success.

-While a downward bump in SEO is usually to be expected when migrating a site, historically: we’ve observed that fixing errors prior to launch can actually help traffic remain steady.
-In some cases, it can even help traffic go up by improving the new site’s SEO.
+While a downward slope in SEO can usually be expected when migrating a site, by fixing errors prior to launch, you can actually help traffic remain steady.
+In some cases, this can even help traffic go up by improving the new site’s SEO.

-Not all migrations are the same — things change and it’s smart to consider certain specifics for each scenario when you migrate to:
+Not all migrations are the same.
+It’s smart to consider certain specifics for each scenario when you migrate to:

 - A new design